-- The existence of regions and people groups who have not been reached with the gospel, - Specific calls through his providential leading off, and - The need to access places that are populous and full of wickedness.

-To Un-entered areas and unreached people groups
+- The existence of regions and people groups who have not been reached with the gospel, - Specific calls through his providential leading off, and - The need to access places that are populous and full of wickedness. - To Un-entered areas and unreached people groups the most defining factor of our special calling as a ministry.

-As Paul put it, "Yea, so have I strived to preach the gospel, not where Christ was named, lest I should build upon another man's foundation" Romans 15:20.
-This is by far is the most defining factor of our special calling as a ministry.
 The burden that the Lord has placed upon us as a movement is to focus our energy and resources where there is greater need for the gospel, and where other gospel workers have little presence.
 By having our specific niche, we do not undermine other callings that the Lord has placed upon other individuals and movements, but we have simply responded to the specific burden placed upon us.